nodejs/node/doc/api/dns.markdown

 Uses the DNS protocol to resolve `CNAME` records for the `hostname`.
-The `addresses` argument passed to the `callback` function will contain an of canonical name records available for the `hostname` (e.g. `['bar.example.com']`).
+The `addresses` argument passed to the `callback` function will contain an array of canonical name records available for the `hostname` (e.g. `['bar.example.com']`).

 ## dns.resolveMx(hostname, callback)